Your region and language were selected automatically. You can change this at any time in the menu on the site.

 This method is used for the measurement of non-conductive layers (NFe) on non-ferromagnetic base metal (NFe), such as aluminum.

-The eddy current method is based on the principles of electromagnetic induction.
+The eddy current method is based on the principles of electromagnetic induction (Fig. 12).
 Through a high-frequency alternating current, a magnetic field is built up in a coil of fine wire, which changes its direction according to the applied alternating current.
 If the probe is brought close to a conductive carrier, eddy currents are generated in this carrier, which act back on the magnetic field of the coil.
-The size of the feedback depends on the nature of the carrier and the distance – and thus the layer thickness – between the probe and the substrate.
-[1, 2, 4, 6, 7, 9]
+The size of the feedback depends on the nature of the carrier and the distance – and thus the layer thickness – between the probe and the substrate (Fig. 13).

 Film-Thickness-Byko-Test-585x585.jpg

-On rough surfaces, the result of the paint layer thickness measurement can be falsified, depending on whether the probe is placed on a tip or in the valley of the roughness profile.
-In general, layer thickness measurement for rough surfaces only makes sense if the layer thickness is at least twice as high as the roughness peaks.
-It is recommended to perform a multiple measurement (at least 3) in order to be able to form a safe average.
-[1]
+On rough surfaces, the result of the paint layer thickness measurement can be falsified, depending on whether the probe is placed on a tip or in the valley of the roughness profile (Fig. 14).
+In general, layer thickness measurement for rough surfaces only makes sense, if the layer thickness is at least twice as high as the roughness peaks.
+It is recommended to perform multiple measurements (at least 3) in order to determine a reliable average value.

 Film-Thickness-14.jpg